ArtanisAce/100-days-of-code/log.md

 **Thoughts:** Keep working on accesibility and have in mind always when building apps!
 Also, should go through some security checklist (maybe after backend is ended).

 **Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)

+### Day 53: March 3, 2018

+**Today's Progress**: Keep watching videos on 'Idiomatic Redux' by Dan Abramov, went through an accesibility checklist and checked color contrast.
+Added Formik

+**Thoughts:** Friday nights are always impossible xD Tomorrow more and better with Formik (which sounds like a spray to kill ants or sthing)

+**Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/movie-lists-backend)